Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 What Causes Mesothelioma Pain?

-A leading cause of mesothelioma pain is pressure from tumors pushing against sensitive nerves or vital organs.
-Fluid buildup can also cause pain during increased activity, breathing, coughing and eating, particularly as the disease progresses.
+The main cause of mesothelioma pain is tumors pressing on sensitive nerves or vital organs.
+As the disease advances, fluid buildup also adds to the pain.
+This happens during increased activity, breathing, coughing and eating.

-Patients with metastatic mesothelioma may experience bone or muscle pain when tumors spread throughout the body.
-Generalized back pain, joint stiffness and body aches become more likely as your mesothelioma progresses.
+Patients with mesothelioma may develop bone or muscle pain as tumors spread.
+Generalized back pain, joint stiffness and body aches become more likely as mesothelioma progresses.
 Palliative care can help ease these symptoms.

 In between each surgery or chemo, it was felt that there was no evidence of disease.
 Most of the time, there was still pain and discomfort.
 I would say that I had a good quality of life in between surgeries.